klalicki/JSFrameworks2023/docs/Syllabus.md

 The class will be taught over Microsoft Team's video conferencing.
 AlbanyCanCode administration will give you access and provide training over Microsoft Teams and classes will be recorded.
 Please contact either Lee McPeters or another member of the administrative team for technical support.

-Most of the communication outside of class will take place on Slack.
+Most of the communication outside of class will take place in Teams.
 Please check it regularly.
 The class’s public channel is _#jsframeworks-2022_.

 ### Grading